Playmesalsa

 The course runs progressively, meaning it gets more complex every week.
 For this reason, after the 3rd class, no new beginners are allowed to join since this would slow down the rest of the class.

-Repetition builds muscle memory and is the only way to guarantee progress; for this reason, we rehearse what we have learned in previous classes before moving on to something new.
+Repetition builds muscle memory and is the most reliable way to ensure progress.
+For this reason, we always review and practise what we learned in previous classes before moving on to something new.

-This repetition will create ease of movement and make your footwork and combinations beautiful and smooth.
+This repetition develops ease of movement and helps make your footwork and combinations smooth and elegant.

-Important note: As we age, our ability to learn new movements diminishes, this is particularly evident when it comes to salsa footwork.
+Important note: As we age, our ability to learn new movements diminishes, which is particularly evident when it comes to salsa footwork.

 I do not want to discourage you, but to help you choose the right type of dance for you.